pemason437-svg/Elemental-Blend-Solver/paper/paper.md

 # AI Usage Disclosure

 Portions of the EBS application code and documentation were developed with AI-assisted code generation tools.
-All mathematical formulations, algorithmic design decisions, database curation, and validation were performed and verified by the authors.
+All mathematical formulations, algorithmic design decisions, database curation, and validation were performed and verified by the author.

 # Acknowledgements